Halimao/Beard/README.md

 ## Beard

-Beard is an ERC20 token inspired by "Bear with beard"
+Beard is an ERC20 token inspired by "Bear with Beard"